18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-learning-resources/index.md

 ![bookshelf][bookshelf]

-In this post, I will share with you a comprehensive list of the interview questions and learning sources that you might need to study before your interview.
-The real interview questions that I was interviewed will be share in the next post.
+In this post, I will share a comprehensive list of the interview questions and learning sources that you might need to study before your interview.
+The actual interview questions that I was asked will be shared in the next post.

-The learning resources that you will see in this post are the resources that I had been learning for years.
-You might not find any other detailed list dedicated for machine learning infrastructure interview like in this post anywhere else.
+The learning resources that you will see in this post are the resources I have been learning for years.
+You might not find any other detailed list dedicated to machine learning infrastructure interviews like in this post anywhere else.

 <toc>